Review: WorldFirst international money transfers

 - No fees.
-WorldFirst doesn't charge any transaction fees, commissions or ongoing fees.
+WorldFirst doesn't charge any transaction fees, commissions or ongoing fees for personal transfers.

 - Competitive rates.
-WorldFirst offers highly competitive exchange rates to customers that's usually not too far from the interbank rate.
+WorldFirst offers highly competitive, transparent exchange rates to customers that's usually not too far from the interbank rate.

 - Same-day transfers for major currencies.
-If you're transferring to USD, EUR and GBP, WorldFirst are able to deliver within a day.
+If you're transferring to USD, EUR and GBP, WorldFirst is able to deliver within a day.

 - Regular market updates.
 You can sign up for WorldFirst's rate alerts or weekly market updates.

 - No maximum limit.
 With no limit, you can transfer as much as you'd like in one go.